mattermost/mattermost-developer-documentation/site/content/integrate/webhooks/_index.md

 ### Incoming webhooks

-Use incoming webhooks to post messages to Mattermost Public Channels, Private Channels, and Direct Messages.
+Use incoming webhooks to post messages to Mattermost public channels, private channels, and direct messages.
 Messages are sent via an HTTP POST request to a Mattermost URL generated for each application and contain a specifically formatted JSON payload in the request body.

 [Create an incoming webhook]({{< ref "/integrate/webhooks/incoming" >}})